-First, Hayes explained to us that there is a certain method to putting on your pack and strapping up.
-Again, I was clueless to this and had always been doing it completely wrong!
+First, Hayes explained to us that there is a certain method of putting on your pack and strapping up.
+Again, I was clueless about this and had always been doing it completely wrong!

 First, she showed us how to put on the pack by using our knee for support and then swinging it around so that we wouldn’t hurt our backs with the weight.
 Then she told us that you should start buckling from the bottom and work your way upwards.

 Your Hips Should Bear the Weight of Your Backpack

 When sizing and fitting your backpack, so the first buckle you should fasten is the hip belt.
 This is where we focused the first part of the fitting to be sure that the adjustments were set properly for our bodies.
 Basically, Hayes explained to us that the weight of your bag should be resting on your hip bones.
 So the strap should hug your hips.
 Not too high, not to low, but right on those bones.

 The hip padded strap should wrap around just around the front of those bones, but not wrap all the way around the front of your body.
 The buckle will extend across the front to fasten them.
 You can test how the weight is resting by bending one knee at a time, back and forth and you will see that the pack actually bobs from side to side, indicating that your hip bone is bearing the weight.

 Adjust Your Lower Straps of your Backpack: Hip Stabilizers / Cinchers

 Once you have the hip strap buckled, you should adjust the lower straps behind your hip belt, also known as your hip stabilizer or cinchers.
 Again, I had no idea that these straps served any functional purpose.
 But Hayes explained to us that these straps help pull the weight of your pack down toward your hips.